PSModule/Initialize-PSModule/README.md

 ### Example: Using the env input

-The action can be used in a workflow to prepare the runner for the PSModule framework by adding it at the start of the workflow.
+This action is used as a preparation step for the PSModule framework and the `Process-PSModule` reusable workflow.
+As reusable workflows do not allow passing the `env` data in, this is a usefull workaround.
+Provide the environment variables as a string in the
+`env` input and it will convert the data into environment variables for the job using GitHub Actions commands.

 ```yaml
 name: Process-PSModule